ElrieM/CI_MS2_Sudoku-Game/README.md

 - Bootstrap 5: Bootstrap Library used to make the site responsive using the Bootstrap Grid System
 - W3schools.com used for making changes to formatting and customising Bootstrap content used.
+- FreeCodeCamp for guidance on using flexbox for page layout, [here](https://www.freecodecamp.org/news/learn-flexbox-build-5-layouts/)

 ## 6.2.
 Content
 - Rules page: